 - Even small children can be taught their own address and when it’s appropriate to call 911.
 Make sure your children know what to say when it comes to directing emergency responders to your home.

 As the seasons change and our focus shifts more on indoor activities, fireplace safety for cold weather becomes an important issue.
 Many people enjoy the aesthetics and warmth of a blazing fireplace.
-But it’s important to remember these safety rules and tips when it comes to burning a fire inside your home.
+But it’s important to remember these safety rules and maintenance tips when it comes to burning a fire inside your home.

 - Hire a professional to perform a thorough chimney inspection and cleaning before using your fireplace.
 Built-up debris isn’t always immediately visible and can be a serious fire hazard.
 Before lighting a fire, always clean out ashes remaining from the previous fire and make sure the fireplace damper is open.